RomayLala/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 This is the output of what this script prints.
 This is the output of what this script prints.
 This is the output of what this script prints.
+This function def copy_list(l): that returns a copy of a list.